 Examples of good leadership are not just confined to history, either; there are numerous contemporary business leaders who have plenty of management wisdom to offer.

-Don't forget to take a look at these definitive leadership lessons from other public figures, either, while if you're looking for more ways to improve your management style, then check out our list of the best leadership podcasts currently on the market.
+Don't forget to take a look at these definitive leadership lessons from other public figures, either, while if you're looking for more ways to improve your management style, then check out our list of the best leadership podcasts and movies currently on the market.

 As a business leader, what are your favourite leadership examples?
 Let us know in the comment section below.